shapeoko/Docs/content/helloworld.md

     $21=100
     $22=1.000

+Please note that there have been reports of pasting all settings en masse corrupting the Arduino's EEPROM.
+Either type the updates in manually, or paste them one line at a time.

 If you have sourced your own electronics, you can easily determine your own settings by using this [Grbl settings calculator.](http://homepage.ntlworld.com/r.j.noble/ShapeOko/grblcalc/)